 Tired of those annoying sugar crystals in the bottom of your icy cold summer beverages?
 Try whipping up a batch of this double strength simple syrup to sweeten your favorite cold drinks instead.
 Swirling in a syrupy sweetener means no more undissolved sugar crystals lingering in the bottom of your cold beverages.

-A traditional simple syrup recipe calls for equal parts of sugar and water, but by doubling the amount of sugar, you'll end up with a thicker, sweeter syrup that makes sweetening your favorite sweet tea, iced coffee, lemonade or mixed drink, well, simple!
+A traditional simple syrup recipe calls for equal parts of sugar and water, but by doubling the amount of sugar, you’ll end up with a thicker, sweeter syrup that makes sweetening your favorite sweet tea, iced coffee, lemonade, well, simple!

 Making this double strength simple syrup couldn’t be easier.
 Just bring one cup of water to a boil, add in 2 cups of sugar, and stir while boiling until all of the sugar crystals are dissolved.
 They don’t call it simple for nothing!

 Allow the mixture to cool, and store tightly covered in the refrigerator for up to 6 months.
 That’s right — 6 months!!!
 Chances are you’ll be making another batch long before that with the hot summer weather on the horizon, though.

 Note that my simple syrup is amber colored, because I used organic sugar, which may alter the appearance of your beverages, though they will still taste fantastic!
 Refined white sugar will produce a simple syrup that is more clear.
 Both work equally well, so use whatever type of granulated sugar you would normally use.

 Flavored Simple Syrups